Artlands/artlands.github.io/_posts/2023-02-09-Revive-an-old-mac.md

 1. Insert the USB stick to the old Mac.
 2. Power on the machine and hold the `Alt` key untill two drivers show on the scree.
 3. Choose the EFI and press Enter.
 4. Wait for a couple of seconds and some texts like "Try Lubuntu..." show up, then press `e` to edit the boot options.
-Change `quiet splash` to `nomodest nospalsh` (this is the one I choose, you may change it according to your needs).
+Change `quiet splash` to `nomodest nospalsh` .
+This is the one I use, you may change it according to your needs.
+For more options: [boot options](https://wiki.ubuntuusers.de/Bootoptionen/).
-5. Press `f10` to quit and start installing.
+5. Press `f10` to save the changes and start installing.

 #### References:
 1. ISO images can be found here: https://mattgadient.com/linux-dvd-images-and-how-to-for-32-bit-efi-macs-late-2006-models/
-2. Adapt the method from https://mesom.de/efi32boot/index.html and adjust to the MacOS environment.
+2. Adapt the method from https://mesom.de/efi32boot/index.html and adjust to the macOS environment.